 Mentors

-• Twice a year we offer Skills Workshops with a specialist for all involved in our IDS Alumni Network Mentoring & Advice Programme, invites are sent to everyone closer to the dates (usually February and May) and advertised on our events page.
+• We offer bi-annual Mentoring Skills Workshops with a specialist for all alumni interested in mentoring.
+Event invitations are sent out closer to the dates (usually February and May) and advertised on our events page.

-• Group for Mentors - here you will find all our resources for mentors, upcoming events, discussion forum
+• Group for Mentors - here you will find resources for mentors, upcoming events, and a discussion forum.

 • Alumni Relations Office support.
 You can book a 30 minute slot to talk about being an Online Mentor for Ask An Alum or Matched Mentor applications.
 For anything else email us at alumni@ids.ac.uk.